 Tom Flanagan, Centre Director, DIT Hothouse, said: "We are looking for ambitious early stage High Tech companies that are planning to make a really big difference in the world.
 We will challenge and support them achieve their dreams and these companies will trigger significant regeneration of the North Inner City.”

 Further information is available from www.dit.ie/hothouse or by calling Linda Moloney on (01) 402 7179.

 NOTES TO EDITORS

 DIT Hothouse offers Enterprise Ireland’s funded New Frontiers Programme.
-The DIT Hothouse team works with startups, industry leaders and investors as well as students, lecturers and researchers across DIT.
+The DIT Hothouse team works with students, lecturers and researchers across DIT as well as with entrepreneurs, industry leaders and investors.